-The bill amends sections 2903.13 and 2917.41 of the Revised Code and enacts section 306.20 to enhance penalties for assaults against operators of Ohio transit system buses or rail cars, as well as for fare evasion.
+The bill amends sections 2903.13 and 2917.41 of the Revised Code and enacts section 306.20 to enhance penalties for assaults against operators of Ohio transit system buses or rail cars, as well as for evading public transportation fares.
 It classifies assaults against transit operators as a fifth-degree felony, with increased penalties for repeat offenders.
 The bill also allows transit systems to post notices that inform the public about the zero-tolerance policy for threatening or aggressive behavior towards staff, which may lead to felony charges.
 The new section 306.20 outlines the requirements for these notices, ensuring they are prominently displayed and communicate the rights of staff to work safely.

 Statutes affected: